adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 - Object detection :  performed for the localization of objects,
 - Object classification : recognizes object classes from detected object regions.

-In this paper, we propose a new object-detection and classification method using decision-level fusion.
+In this paper, we propose a new **object-detection and classification method** using **decision-level fusion**.

 방법
-We fuse the classification outputs from independent unary classifiers, such as 3D point clouds and image data using a convolutional neural network (CNN).
-The unary classifiers for the two sensors are the CNN with five layers, which use more than two pre-trained convolutional layers to consider local to global features as data representation.
+1. We fuse the classification outputs from independent unary classifiers,
+	2. such as 3D point clouds and image data using a convolutional neural network (CNN).
+2. The unary classifiers for the two sensors are the CNN with five layers, which use more than two pre-trained convolutional layers to consider local to global features as data representation.
 To represent data using convolutional layers, we apply region of interest (ROI) pooling to the outputs of each layer on the object candidate regions generated using object proposal generation